GeneralProducts/day-of-code/_posts/2018-08-31-tools-of-the-trade.md

 ![image of a text editor](/assets/images/text-editor.png)

 ## A publisher website
-Today you are going to write a website which displays book data on a series of web pages.
+On the Day of Code, you will write a website which displays book data on a series of web pages.
 You’ll be using all the technologies described previously.
-So let’s get started!

 ## What you’ve learned
 * You tell computers what to do by using a programming